Installing Chrome Ferrules on 1926-1937 GM Cars & Trucks

 By Stephen Kassis

 When installing ferrules onto fresh paint, you must use caution or the paint may be damaged.
-We sell a gasket that will fit under our C-111 ferrule.
+We offer a gasket that will fit under our C-111 ferrule.
 Though it’s not an original item, it will help protect your paint.
 Order part CV-641 (gasket for ferrule C-111).

 Adjust the tool without the rubber grommet on the inside of the ferrule.
 The grommet is easily installed after the ferrule is in place.
 To adjust, simply turn the round gauging nut in or out as needed.
 The point of the tool should not reach the far side of the ferrule.
 Do the adjustment with the ferrule and tool in your hands.
 Adjust the depth so that the blade point is 1/32″ to 1/16″ short of the end of the ferrule.